Method

 • affording opportunities for authentic assessments, .

 What it is I am studying was much rarer before COVID.
-I used to teach trades math within a “social ontogeny” suddenly severed when Zoom boxes replaced our “hands on” instruction.
+I used to teach trades math within a “social ontogeny” suddenly severed when Zoom boxes chopped off our “hands on” instruction.
 Teaching apprentices online is a new learning experience for us, requiring discovering relevant methods, rather than describing methods already well documented in the literature, .
 Direct observation works best with professional development workshops. .
 A grounded theory approach seems to me to be the best choice of research method for our workshops.1

 Unit of Analysis